-Latest news: Milestones Museum is excited to announce a new development – Mr Simpson’s Teddy Bear Museum – which will be opening in July 2020.
+Latest news: Milestones Museum is excited to announce a new development – Mr Simpson’s Teddy Bear Museum – which will be opening on 13 February 2021.

 The Teddy Bear Museum will display 269 bears, some of which are over 100 years old, collected by and then bequeathed to the museum by Mr Bill Simpson, and on public display together for the first time.
 It will also include new family friendly-activities, telling the history of teddy bears and their roles in people’s lives.

-While development work is taking place, the Toys and Games school programme will continue to run as usual, with two minor temporary alterations for the second half of the summer term (from 20 April):
+While development work is taking place, the Toys and Games school programme will continue to run, with two minor temporary alterations from 1 Sept 2020 to 12 Feb 2021: